 - Business to Businesses (B2B) where you sell to businesses.
 This model generally requires more startup costs and implies complex supplier-vendor relationships.

 B2B examples: General Electric, Benum, Quill.

-C2C examples: eBay, social media shops, freelancing websites.
+C2C examples: eBay merchants, social media shops, freelancing websites.

-C2B is the model, where the consumer sells goods or services to businesses.
-This model is typically used when consumers provide services to an organization.
+- Consumer to Business (C2B) where you sell goods or services to businesses.
+Unlike B2B, this model is less complex and is typically established when consumers provide services to an organization.